-Grace Bumbry is considered one of the foremost mezzo-sopranos of the opera world.
-She and several of her African American contemporaries, including Leontyne Price, Martina Arroyo, Shirley Verrett, and Reri Grist, are credited with following Marian Anderson, a pioneer in paving the way for African American women in opera.
-Born in St. Louis, Missouri to a railroad porter and a housewife, Bumbry won a local radio singing competition, the Arthur Godfrey Talent Scouts, in 1954, for which the prize was a scholarship to a local music conservatory.
-However, because she was black, the school would not accept her.
-Instead she went to study at Boston University (Massachusetts), Northwestern University (Illinois), and the Music Academy of the West (California) where she worked with famed German soprano Lotte Lehmann.
-The New York Post declared Bumbry to have “a glorious voice of creamy quality,” adding that “without a doubt, she is born to sing.”
+Born January 4, 1937, in St. Louis, Missouri to a railroad porter and a housewife, Bumbry won a local radio singing competition in 1954 called the Arthur Godfrey Talent Scouts, for which the prize was a scholarship to a local music conservatory.
+The school refused to accept her because of her color, so she went to study at Boston University (Massachusetts), Northwestern University (Illinois), and the Music Academy of the West (California), where she worked with famed German soprano Lotte Lehmann.
+The New York Post declared Bumbry to have “a glorious voice of creamy quality,” adding, “without a doubt, she is born to sing.”

 Bumbry began her career as a mezzo-soprano but later expanded her repertoire to include many dramatic soprano roles, appearing with several prominent opera companies.
 In 1970 she debuted as a soprano singing the title role “Salome” at Covent Garden.
 The following year she debuted the title role of “Tosca” at the Metropolitan Opera, a role she would reprise at La Scala in 1974.